-Schedule adjustments (or a "change of schedule") is the process by which a student alters his/her schedule of classes.
+Schedule adjustments (or a "change of schedule") is the process by which a student alters their schedule of classes.

-During the first week of classes, in a designated period commonly known as the Add/Drop Period or Schedule Adjustment Days, a student may freely add or drop class from his/her schedule.
-It is necessary that nursing students consult with their nursing faculty advisor prior to making any changes.
-These schedule adjustments can be made via BannerWEB.
-A copy of the new schedule should be given by the student to the student's advisor.
+During the first week of classes, in a designated period commonly known as the "Schedule Adjustments" ("Add/Drop") period, a student may freely add or drop classes from their schedule via BannerWeb.
+However, students must consult with their Academic Success Coach or nursing faculty advisor prior to making any changes to their schedule, as this may adversely impact program matriculation.
+Students who modify their schedules during this time period should provide their advisor with a copy of their new schedule.
+No courses may be added to a student's schedule following the conclusion of this period.